top of page

 Why EQ (Emotional Intelligence) is a Safety Strategy

 Emotional Intelligence is the ability to recognize, understand, and manage our own emotions while recognizing the emotions of others.
-In our workshops, we treat EQ as a preventative shield:

 The Link Between EQ and the Law